briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

         3. _(C)_ Runoff from common drainage locations with 10 or more acres of disturbed land.

             Sediment settling ponds shall be provided in the form of a sediment trap or sediment basin as defined in the latest edition of Rainwater and Land Development.
 The maximum allowable contributing drainage area to a sediment trap shall be limited to less than 5 acres.
             Contributing drainage areas of 5 acres or more shall be treated with a sediment basin.
 An equivalent best management practice may be utilized upon approval from the Village of Chagrin Falls.

             The sediment-settling pond shall provide both a sediment storage zone and a dewatering zone.
 The volume of the dewatering zone shall be at least 1,800 cubic feet of storage per acre of total contributing drainage area.
 The dewatering structure of sediment basins shall be designed to have a minimum 48- hour drain time, and, unless infeasible, be designed to always withdraw runoff from the surface of the pond throughout the storm cycle.
 As such, a skimmer discharge device consistent with Rainwater and Land Development shall be provided to dewater sediment basins.
 Sediment traps shall also provide both a sediment storage zone and dewatering zone, but the outlet structure shall be constructed consistent with the specifications contained in the latest edition of Rainwater and Land Development.

             When post-construction detention/water quality ponds are to be used as temporary sediment trapping BMPs, a skimmer discharge device consistent with Rainwater and Land Development shall be utilized during construction phase and until the site is deemed permanently stabilized by the Village of Chagrin Falls.

             The skimmer shall be designed per the equivalent requirements of sediment basins and the operator must ensure that the outlet structure of the pond provides an equivalent or better sediment storage zone and dewatering zone.
 As such, temporarily while the site is under construction, there shall be no discharge of runoff below the elevation required for the sediment storage zone and the discharge of stormwater within the dewatering zone shall only occur through the skimmer.

             The volume of the sediment storage zone shall be calculated by one of the following methods:

             * **Method 1:** The volume of the sediment storage zone shall be 1000ft³ per disturbed acre within the watershed of the basin.

             * **Method 2:** The volume of the sediment storage zone shall be the volume necessary to store the sediment as calculated with Revised Universal Soil Loss Equation (RUSLE) or other generally accepted erosion prediction model.

             When determining the total contributing drainage area, off-site areas and areas which remain undisturbed by construction activity must be included unless runoff from these areas is diverted away from the sediment settling pond and is not co-mingled with sediment-laden runoff.
 The depth of the dewatering zone must be less than or equal to five (5) feet.
-The configuration between the inlets and the outlet of the sediment-settling pond must provide at least two units of length for each one unit of width ?
-2:1 length-to-width ratio;
-        however, a length to width ratio of ?
-4:1 is recommended.
+The configuration between the inlets and the outlet of the sediment-settling pond must provide at least two units of length for each one unit of width (>2:1 length-to-width ratio); however, a length to width ratio of > 4:1 is recommended.
             Sediment must be removed from the sediment-settling pond when the design capacity of the sediment storage zone has been completely filled by sediment accumulations has been reduced by 40 percent.
             This limit is typically reached when sediment occupies one-half of the basin depth.
 When designing sediment settling ponds, the applicant must consider public safety, especially as it relates to children, as a design factor for the sediment basin and alternative sediment controls must be used where site limitations would preclude a safe design.
 The use of a combination of sediment and erosion control measures in order to achieve maximum pollutant removal is encouraged.

     3. _(3)_ **Silt fence and diversions.** Sheet flow runoff from denuded areas shall be intercepted by silt fence or diversions to protect adjacent